By Ian Chow, CERTIFIED Massage Therapist

 I personally will not.
 To adjust the cervical portion of your spine is a skill and it needs experience.
 Not many therapist understand and know how to.
 I don’t want to take the risk.
 The degree of your neck rotation as well as how flexed/extended it is will also determine which exact cervical will be manipulated.
 I certainly do not want the therapist to be adjusting non-problematic portion and decrease my neck’s range of motion due to wrong technique.

 Should I take a bath before or after my session?

-As long as I can or the facility is available, I will do it for hygiene purposes and also to make me feel more relaxed, easing me into the mood.
+Before the massage, as long as I am able to or such facility is available to the client, I will do it for hygiene purposes and also to make me feel more relaxed, easing me into the mood.
 Plus, I do it for the comfort of the therapist.
 I certainly don’t want the therapist to be distracted by my body odour or “sticky” body due to sweat.

 As for after the massage, that is really up to you.
 Some don’t like their body to have that oily sensation hence they would want to.
 But for me, if the therapist does use quality essential oil, I would certainly want to wait for an hour or two before I take my shower to reap the benefit of the essential oils.
 However, if you do decide to take your bath after the massage, always start by wetting your feet first and bath with warm water.
 This is to give time for your body temperature to be regulated and no sudden change of pressure in your blood vessels; some articles say this may also prevent stroke and cardiac arrest.

 Yes, fluid does help the processes that happen in your body to flush out the toxin from your blood stream after the massage.
 Warm water will be good.
 Sometimes, you may get bonus by getting ginger tea, floral tea and some light snacks.
 Do try to avoid caffeinated drink or high sugar drink.

 Should I change my therapist half way through the treatment if I am not satisfied?